 Polishing of Stairs: Water-based or polyurethane finishes are popular for internal stairs.
 They are durable and provide a range of aesthetic options, including matte or gloss finishes that complement interior décor.

 For exterior stairs, UV-resistant finishes are better to protect against sun damage.
 Oil-based or outdoor polyurethane finishes are often used to withstand exposure to moisture and other weather elements.
+Exterior stairs need more frequent cleaning because they are exposed to debris, dirt, and weather conditions.
+Reapplying polish or sealant annually helps maintain their weather resistance and durability.

-Installation of Timber Flooring and Subfloor Preparation
+Installation of Timber and Subfloor Preparation

 Why is Subfloor Preparation Essential?